SkylineCommunications/dataminer-docs-connectors/connector/doc/Siemens_Desigo_CC.md

 HTTPS CONNECTION:

-  - **IP address/host**: [The polling IP or URL of the destination.]
+- **IP address/host**: The polling IP or URL of the destination.
-  - **IP port**: [The IP port of the destination. (default: *8080*)]
+- **IP port**: The IP port of the destination (default: *8080*).
-  - **Device address**: [The bus address of the device.
-If the proxy server has to be bypassed, specify *BypassProxy*.]
+- **Device address**: The bus address of the device.
+If the proxy server has to be bypassed, specify *BypassProxy*.

 ### Initialization

-Fill in the username and password.
+When you have created the element, fill in the username and password so the connector can retrieve information.
-Also import an excel file with the parameters that want to be retrieved.

-The excel file should have 1 column with the name of the value from on the Siemens Desigo CC system.
-The name can be found on the GUI.
+Next, import an Excel file with the parameters that should be retrieved.
+This Excel file must contain one column with the name of the value from on the Siemens Desigo CC system.
+You can find this name in the GUI.

 ## How to use

-The values table will be filled in with the values that are being provided through the excel file.
+The values table will be filled in with the values that are provided through the Excel file.

-There are subscription so the values should be pushed by the siemens system to dataminer.
+The connector will subscribe to the values, so these should be pushed by the Siemens system to DataMiner.